-7.7 Analog output
+7.7 Analogue Output

-The EC100 has two analog outputs for CO_2 and H_2O densities (see Analog outputs (p.
-32) for more information).
-These outputs may be enabled or disabled with this setting; the default is for analog output to be disabled.
-Note that the analog output does not include sonic data.
+The EC100 has two analogue outputs for CO_2 and H_2O densities (see Section 8.3, Analogue Outputs (p.
+26), for more information).
+These outputs may be enabled or disabled with this setting.
+The default is for analogue output to be disabled.
+Note that the analogue output does not include sonic data.

-7.8 ECMon update rate
+7.8 ECMon Update Rate

-This setting determines the rate at which data is sent over the USB connection to the PC while running ECMon.
+This setting determines the rate at which data are sent over the USB connection to the PC while running ECMon.
 The default setting of 10 Hz should be adequate in most situations.

-7.9 Temperature sensor
+7.9 Temperature Sensor